BillJr99/Ursinus-CS376/_pages/Projects/proj-syscallprocess.md

 #### User Test Program

 For reference, here is the test user program for this system call.
+Run this with `./a.out <your bash pid number>`.

 ```c
 #include <stdio.h>